roseandlily33/Violet-Quizzlet/README.md

 This was the most difficult project so far because I was building it from the ground up with no previous code to go off of.
 I watched a couple of videos on youtube to really grasp the concepts and what to put into the project and what goes where.
 Link to video I used from Web Dev Simplpified: https://www.youtube.com/watch?v=riDzcEQbX6k
+I also got help from BCS, and tutoring.

 ## Usage: